 - Each Roman battle shield had a metal bracket on each side that was designed to interlock with the shield next to him.
 That way the Roman phalanx could advance as a unit with each soldier relying on himself and the soldiers next door.
 They were almost inpenetrateable when they advanced together—linked shield to shield.
-I believe Paul tells us that individually our faith can be a mighty defensive weapon, but when linked to the faith of other like-minded believers, well, we become almost invincible.
+I believe Paul tells us that individually our faith can be a mighty defensive weapon and a mighty offensive weapon, but when linked to the faith of other like-minded believers, well, we become almost invincible.

 - And by the way, there’s a difference between taking it and having it.
 All of us have it, but not all of us will take with us and get behind it when in the day of battle.

 - We try to use our wit and our wisdom, and it’s not enough.
 The devil comes at you with a barrage of fiery darts.
 If you’ve seen a movie of Roman soldiers lighting the tips of their arrows and filling the heavens with thousands of flaming arrows until it looks like the skies are on fire, then you have exactly the picture Paul is painting here.

 - When the barrage hits, when everything starts going downhill, it’s time to get behind the shield of faith.
 As soon as you’re behind the shield, you are behind the sheltering arms of God and nothing can touch you.
 You are untouchable.
 You are unreachable.
 You become a Teflon Christian with the protection of the living God.
 Take the shield of faith and stand.

 So, you have your belt of truth—you have your Bible.
 You have your breastplate of righteousness.
 You have your shoes of peace, and you have your shield of faith–fantastic offensive and defensive weapons.
 What is next?
 What is the next piece of God’s spiritual, financial armor Paul tells up to pick up and put on?
 Well next is God’s helmet of salvation.
 We will save that for next time.